xeon123/KCNA-notes/5 Kubernetes Deep Dive.md

 			- The client-certificate-data show certificates data.
 				- ![[Kubernetes Deep Dive client certificates data.png]]
 				- ![[Kubernetes Deep Dive client certificates data decoded.png]]
 				- We can see that the public key was issued by kubernetes CA
 					- `O = system:masters` is the group where the username is assigned.
 					- `CN=system:admin`  references to the username.
 - In kubernetes, we don't create users or groups.
 We have certificates that relates users to the groups, and then we permission those users and groups with RBAC.
 	- ![[Kubernetes Deep Dive rbac certificates.png]]

-- In this query we show an RBAC viewpoint from the perspective of cluster role bindings.

-#### Authentication vs Kubeconfig
+### Authentication vs Kubeconfig

 Even when Kubernetes authenticates users via external certificates, the **kubeconfig** file is still essential because it serves as a configuration file that stores authentication and cluster access details.
-Here's why it's still needed:

 1. **Client Configuration**: The `kubeconfig` file contains the information needed for `kubectl` or any Kubernetes client to connect to the cluster, including:
     - The API server endpoint (`server`).
     - The authentication method (`certificate-authority`, `client-certificate`, `client-key`, `token`, or an external authentication provider).
     - The cluster name and context.

-2. **Certificate Storage and Reference**: Even if Kubernetes is using an external Certificate Authority (CA) to authenticate users, the `kubeconfig` file typically references these certificates (or other credentials like bearer tokens) to authenticate requests.
+2. **Certificate Storage and Reference**: Even if Kubernetes is using an external Certificate Authority (CA) to authenticate users, the `kubeconfig` file typically the certificates (or other credentials like bearer tokens) to authenticate requests.
 3. **Multi-Cluster and Multi-User Management**: A `kubeconfig` file can store multiple clusters and user credentials, allowing users to switch between different environments (e.g., development, testing, production) easily.
 4. **Delegating Authentication to External Providers**: If Kubernetes uses an **OIDC provider, LDAP, or another external system**, the `kubeconfig` may contain a token or instructions for retrieving credentials dynamically.
 5. **Context Switching**: The `kubeconfig` file allows users to manage multiple Kubernetes environments efficiently by defining different contexts.
-### **RBAC Components**
+## RBAC Components

 - **Users**: External identities interacting with Kubernetes.
 Users are not managed by Kubernetes.
 - **Groups**: Collections of users with shared permissions.
 They are manage outside the Kubernetes.
 When permissions are given to a group, all users that are part of that group receives those permissions.
 - **ServiceAccounts**: Managed by Kubernetes, used by applications inside the cluster.
 They are tied to a namespace and permissions are scoped to the namespaces.
-ServiceAccouns are used to give permissions to the pod to interact with Kube API.
+	- ServiceAccounts are used to give permissions to the pod to interact with Kube API.

 RBAC permissions are defined via **RoleBindings** and **ClusterRoleBindings**, granting users, groups, or service accounts access to specific resources.